LinusHenze/Fugu/README.md

 # Fugu
 Fugu is the first open source jailbreak tool based on the checkm8 exploit.

 __UPDATE:__ Fugu will now install Sileo, SSH and Substitute automatically!
+Additionally, all changes to the root file system are now persistent.
 Put your iDevice into DFU mode, run `Fugu iStrap`, unlock your iDevice and follow the on-screen prompts.
 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.
-Although the root filesystem is mounted read/write, __rebooting into non-jailbroken mode will reset the root filesystem back to stock!__ (i.e. Remove Sileo and your Tweaks)

 # WARNING
 **!!!
 ONLY DOWNLOAD FUGU FROM [https://github.com/LinusHenze/Fugu](https://github.com/LinusHenze/Fugu) AS IT IS VERY EASY TO CREATE A VERSION OF FUGU THAT CONTAINS MALWARE !!!**

 # Supported Devices
-Currently, the iPad Pro (2017) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.4).
+Currently, the iPad Pro (2017) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.4.1).

 # Building
 _Note that you can also download a precompiled version from the releases tab._